oneapi-src/oneDPL/rfcs/proposed/zip_view/README.md

 ## Motivations
 `std::ranges::zip_view` is a convenient way to combine multiple ranges into a single view, where each element of the resulting range is a tuple containing one element from each of the input ranges.
-This can be particularly useful for iterating over multiple collections in parallel. `std::ranges::zip_view` is introduced starting with C++23, but there are many users who work with C++20 standard yet.
+This can be particularly useful for iterating over multiple collections in parallel. `std::ranges::zip_view` was introduced in C++23, but many developers are still using C++20 standard.
 So, oneDPL introduces `oneapi::dpl::ranges::zip_view`, which the same API and functionality as `std::ranges::zip_view`.

 ### Key Requirements